fabiangunzinger/causal-inference-notes/_cuped/cuped.md

 - Using $Y^{cuped}_i$ instead of $Y_i$ for experiment evaluation leaves the treatment effect estimate unchanged but reduces its variance

-## Treatment effect estimate remains unchanged
+## Treatment effect estimate remains unbiased

 - The true causal effect -- the true effect of our feature -- is unobservable (we'll see why in part 2), and we refer to it as $\tau$ (Greek "tau" -- think "treatment effect")